Strategy16 min read

 • Downshift: Cut screen exposure late when you can.

+There is also a psychological shift here.
 Training is no longer punishment for body fat.
 It becomes evidence that you can still direct your life under pressure.

 The point of Phase 3 is not to finish strong.
 It is to become the kind of person who does not need to start over.